 One generally prepares it at the beginning of a financial year.
 The company uses the balance sheet of the last year as the base for the budgeted BS and then makes relevant adjustments.
-Along with the previous year’s balance sheet, a company also uses different budgets and budgeted income statement for its preparation.
+Along with the previous year’s balance sheet, a company also uses different budgets and budgeted income statements for its preparation.

 One primary objective of preparing this balance sheet is to verify if the financial projections are at a reasonable and achievable level or not.
 Further, it also helps to identify scenarios that are not financially feasible, such as a large amount of Debt.

 A company should usually prepare a budgeted BS for every period for which it prepares a budget, and not just for the ending period.
-It would assist the company in determining any discrepancies in cash flows and the steps needed to address it.
+It would assist the company in determining any discrepancies in cash flows and the steps needed to address them.

 Need or Importance of Budgeted Balance Sheet

 The following are the reasons why management will want to prepare a budgeted BS:

 - It helps identify any unfavorable financial transactions that a company may want to get rid of.